Let us know how we can help you:

 713-869-3783

-Beyond baptism, there are a variety of callings or vocations to service.
+Beyond Baptism, there are a variety of callings or vocations to service.
 Again, vocations are a call or an invitation from God.
 One of those calls is to the sacrament of Matrimony or marriage.
-Another is the call to join a community of women religious as a sister or a community of religious men as a brother.
+Another is the call to join a community of religious women as a sister or a community of religious men as a brother.

-For more information on church doctrine concerning the sacrament of Holy Orders, the Office for the Catechism maintains an online Catechism.
+For more information on Church doctrine concerning the sacrament of Holy Orders, the Office for the Catechism maintains an online Catechism.